-A conservatory has been added to the rear of the building and our valuation assumes that all necessary consents are available in this respect and should be obtained prior to purchase.
+The subjects have been altered to form the current accommodation and layout including a singe storey extension to the rear of the property.
+Our valuation assumes that all necessary consents and documentation are available in this respect and should be obtained prior to purchase.